Filmmaking and Animation in the Classroom: Discover how to create films and animation with your pupils

-Launching on 20 February 2017, this four week course will explore a range of strategies and frameworks that you can use to engage and inspire young people when teaching literacy, and improve their progress and levels of attainment in both reading and writing.
+Starting on 8 October 2018 - register your interest here - this four week course will explore a range of strategies and frameworks that you can use to engage and inspire young people when teaching literacy, and improve their progress and levels of attainment in both reading and writing.

 You'll have the opportunity to share best practice, download classroom-ready resources - including how-to guides, activities and worksheets - and access an exclusive playlist of short films and clips to use in school.